Ariamelon/Honeydew/README.md

 ![Render Back](Showcase/Render-B.png)

 ## Changelog
 * 14/07/2023: Replaced 1N4148 switch diodes with BAV70.
 Replaced switch footprints with combination MX/Choc hotswap footprints.
 Replaced flash IC with much smaller version.
 Removed buttons and USB-C port and replaced it with an FFC connector for [Galia](https://github.com/Ariamelon/Galia) (a USB-C daughterboard designed specifically for the Honeydew).
 Added case STEP file and renders.
+Added footprint for PTS645 SMT and THT parts to the mouse switch in the thumb encoder.
 * 06/07/2023: Replaced 0805 ferrite with 1206.
 Repositioned components.
 * 30/06/2023: Routed 13V EN pin to the MCU.
 Removed 13V solder jumper.
 * 27/06/2023: V3.0 initial update.
 Wired RST pin of OLED to MCU.
 Reduced size of OLED FFC cutout.
 Repositioned components.
 Added REF3033 3.3V voltage reference and connected it to the ADC input.
 Added pullup to RGB current limit switch enable input.